 I. The Infernal Assembly Line

 I imagine it could have happened anywhere.
 Maybe Woodstock, or Altamont.
 Maybe the Summer of Love, or the Days of Rage.
-All the ingredients necessary were there, thousands of young people, born at a certain time in a certain context, filled to the brim with verve and many shades of lust, ceaselessly wound up by the onslaught of events that are thrown at them, but centered, to an extent, by their belief that they can combine their efforts in so inarguable a way as to entirely reverse the parade of evils battering them without relent: the evils of war, the evils of economy, the evils of men.
+All the ingredients necessary were there, thousands of young people, born at a certain time in a certain context, filled to the brim with verve and many shades of lust, ceaselessly wound up by the onslaught of events that are thrown at them, but centered by their belief that they can combine their efforts in so inarguable a way as to entirely reverse the parade of evils battering them without relent: the evils of war, the evils of economy, the evils of men.
 It only takes one, with comparably fewer bearings about him, wandering off from the hang-ups of his concrete existence and into a rainbow-pattern vortex.
 He is greeted by a warmth emanating outward from his core being that many associate with freezing to death.
 He has found it, he realizes: Aquarius.
 But before he can frolic through the magic mushroom fields or drink from the acid river, the vibe is undermined completely.
 The flowers shrivel and the sky is ashen, the shag lounges are hollowed stone ruins.
 Aquarius has shifted into Carcosa.
 And then appears a Hassle, perhaps a cop, a recruiting officer, HAL from 2001, or his dad.
 He freezes and falls back, expecting the throttling of a lifetime.
 But this is not to be:

 FIGURE: Please allow me to introduce myself …